Start your journey with the Laborers Training School today!

 - Day 5: Oral Exit Interview with Local Union Representatives

-The Mandatory Orientation and all courses are taught in English.
+The entry assessment and all courses are taught in English.
 If English is not your primary language, we encourage that you take advantage of the waiting process and enroll in an English as a Second Language (ESL) class at your local skills center, adult education program, or community college.

 We will require that you be able to fill out a basic application, show understanding of street signage, and have a working knowledge of construction tools and equipment.

-After your Oral Exit Interview with your Local Union Representatives, you will have officially completed our Mandatory Orientation and you are ready to sign up for your Local and are on your way to becoming a Laborer.
+After your Oral Exit Interview with your Local Union Representatives, you will have officially completed our Apprenticeship Entry Assessment and you are ready to sign up for your Local and are on your way to becoming a Laborer.

 Your Local Union Representatives will give you the information you need to join the Local: you will sign up, pay your initiation and will become an official member of the LiUNA family.